Hi-Pyncho/web-components/README.md

   </div>
 </my-modal>
 ```
-In this example i use `slot` attribute to place element to certain place in the web component
+In this example I use the `slot` attribute to place an element to a certain place in the web component
 In the web component it looks like this:
 ```html
 <slot name='modal-header'></slot> <!-- there will be "<div slot='modal-header'>" -->